BustByte/coronastatus/README.md

 - Write a privacy statement in `app/views/privacy-statement/{COUNTRY_CODE}-privacy-statement.ejs`
 - Add an iamge that will used when sharing the url in social media in `/static/{COUNTRY_CODE}/social-media.png`. @amritnagi or @adriaanvanrossum can create one if you provide them with text.
 - You also need a domain (preferably `coronastatus.tld` if it is available), and a server to run the app on.
 We can assist you with setting this up.
+- We can host the site for you if you want that.
+Just send a message to us in telegram.
+This makes it easier to maintain and deploy new changes to all the sites.
+We will give you access to the server as well.
+If you insist on hosting it yourself, please add your name to the README [here](ops)

 ## Start developing